-- if you have or have had an asthma attack, hives, or other allergic reaction with aspirin, diclofenac, or any other NSAID medicine
+- if you have had an asthma attack, hives, or other allergic reaction with aspirin, diclofenac, or any other NSAIDs.

-Before you take CAMBIA, tell your healthcare provider about all your medical conditions, including if you:
+Before taking CAMBIA, tell your healthcare provider about all of your medical conditions, including if you:

 - have any allergies to any medicines

-- have chest pain, shortness of breath, irregular heartbeats
+- have chest pain, shortness of breath, irregular heartbeatshave high blood pressure

 - are pregnant, think you might be pregnant, or are trying to become pregnant.
-CAMBIA should not be used by pregnant women, especially during the last 3 months of pregnancy unless directed by your healthcare provider to do so.
+CAMBIA should not be used by pregnant women, especially after 29 weeks of pregnancy unless directed by your healthcare provider to do so.
 CAMBIA may cause problems in your unborn child or complications during your delivery

 - are breastfeeding or plan to breastfeed.
 It is not known if CAMBIA passes into your breast milk.
 You and your doctor should decide if you will take CAMBIA or breastfeed.
 You should not do both